29 Free Apps That Help You Make Money With Your Phone

 Save and Make Money on Groceries

 If you’re a true Penny Hoarder, you likely cook at home more than you eat out, which means a big part of your budget goes towards buying groceries.
-Take advantage of these apps, many of which offer 5 Ridiculous (but effective) Ways to Save On Your Groceries on groceries you already buy.
+Take advantage of these apps, many of which can help you get money back on groceries you already buy.

 Sign up to become a Nielsen Consumer Panelist, then use your phone to scan what you buy at the grocery store.
 You’ll accumulate points with each scan.
 The longer you stick with it, the more points-earning potential you have.
 You can cash in those points for gift cards or items from the NCP catalog (items include electronics, jewelry, household items and toys.)

 Bonus: Even if you don’t actively scan your groceries after every shopping trip, Nielsen Mobile Panelists get paid $50 a year just for keeping the app on their phones.

 11. Walmart Savings Catcher

 Scan your Walmart receipts, and the app will compare sale prices of items you bought at other stores in your area.
 If it finds a lower price elsewhere, you get the difference as a Walmart eGift Card.
 You can print out the gift card or save it on your phone to use during your next Walmart trip.